Redistribution of income and wealth: Role in economic systems

 Different types of economic systems feature varying degrees of interventionism aimed at redistributing income, depending on how unequal their initial distributions are.
 Free-market capitalist economies tend to feature high degrees of income redistribution.
 However, Japan's government engages in much less redistribution because its initial wage distribution is much more equal than Western economies.
-Likewise, the socialist planned economies of the former Soviet Union and Eastern bloc featured very little income redistribution because private capital and land income were restricted.
-To attain an efficient allocation of resources with the desired distribution of income, if the assumptions of the competitive model are satisfied by the economy, the sole role of the government is to alter the initial distribution of wealth – the major drivers of income inequality in capitalist systems – was virtually nonexistent; and because the wage rates were set by the government in these economies.
+Likewise, the socialist planned economies of the former Soviet Union and Eastern bloc featured very little income redistribution because private capital and land income were restricted as most enterprises were state ownership and wage rates were set by central planners.
+In theoretical market socialist systems, redistribution wouldn't be required because the major drivers of wealth and income inequality under capitalist economies, the private ownership of firms and private capital income, would be replaced by collective or public ownership.
+This would effectively be a model of predistribution.

+In a theoretical perfectly-competitive model of a market economy, the sole role of government would be to alter the initial distribution if income to achieve an efficient allocation of resources.
+Redistribution was found to increase consumption but decrease the incentive to work, which in turn reduces economic growth.

-A comparison between socialist and capitalist systems in terms of distribution of income is much easier as both these systems stand practically implemented in a number of countries under compatible political systems.
+A comparison between (Soviet-type) socialist and capitalist systems in terms of distribution of income is much easier as both these systems stand practically implemented in a number of countries under compatible political systems.
 Economic inequality in almost all the Eastern European economies has increased after moving from socialist planned economies to capitalist market economies.
-These economies maintain features of socialism, and are argued to resemble closer social democracy than free-market capitalism.
+These economies maintain some features of socialism like state-owned enterprises, and are argued to resemble closer social democracy than free-market capitalism.